Moyne Region Wind Farm Community Fund

 This could rise to nearly $700,000 per annum by 2030 if current development plans proceed, which would see the total pool of funding exceed $20 million over the 25-year lives of these projects.

-If adopted, a Moyne Joint Fund controlled by local residents would allow local wind Fund committees to resource more ambitious local projects if they choose to do so.
+If adopted, a Moyne Fund controlled by local residents would allow local wind Fund committees to resource more ambitious local projects if they choose to do so.

-RE-Alliance have been developing the model for the Joint Fund as part of our broader work to see renewable energy development benefit regional communities.
+The idea for the fund came from the Moyne community.
+RE-Alliance have been developing the model for the fund as part of our broader work to see renewable energy development benefit regional communities.
 We’re now asking for feedback on our model to make sure it’s the right fit.

 RE-Alliance is consulting with the Moyne community on the nature and structure of the fund presently.
-The below information is a summary based on the draft charter developed by RE-Alliance, which sets out how decisions would be made if the Fund is to proceed.
+The below information is a summary based on the draft charter developed by RE-Alliance, which sets out how decisions would be made if the fund is to proceed.

 The Fund will be administered by a trusted third party such as Bendigo Bank who will manage all the legal compliance and governance aspects of the Fund.

 Initially, the fund will be relatively small, but could grow over time as more wind projects join the region, and if more philanthropic or government stakeholders decide to support the project.

 In our draft model, only local residents from wind farm communities in Moyne will have voting rights on the Fund.

 A committee will be formed to run the Fund.
 Voting members will be made up of community representatives of local existing wind farm community fund committees with additional voting positions for community members.
 It is proposed that Moyne Shire Council and wind farm operators would hold non-voting advisory seats on the committee to bring strategic insight to the Fund‘s planning.